-I grew up in a small town in upstate NY, went to college for English Literature and then switched gears and went to Tufts, followed by Ohio State, to pursue advanced degrees in philosophy.
-My dissertation was on the metaphysics of fictional characters, and I continue to pursue this as my primary area of research, drawing on not only contemporary work on this topic but also on my experience as a puppeteer and my love of literature.
-I currently live in a small town in the Hudson Valley with my husband and our two cats.
-In my spare time, I enjoy riding my bike, doing crosswords, and reading novels.
-I also play accordion, perform occasional puppet shows, and walk on stilts in nearby parades and festivals.
+I grew up in a small town in upstate NY, studied English Literature at Swarthmore College and then pursued advanced degrees in Philosophy at Tufts University and The Ohio State University, while working as a puppeteer and musician at the Bread & Puppet Theater during the summers.
+My dissertation was on the metaphysics of fictional characters, and I continue to pursue this as my primary area of research, drawing on contemporary work on this topic as well as my experience as a puppeteer and my love of literature.
+I currently live in a small town in the Hudson Valley with my husband, our son, and our two cats.
+In my spare time, I enjoy hiking, reading novels, playing music and riding my bike on the rail trail.
+I also make small puppet shows and walk on stilts in local parades and festivals.

-Areas of Interest: Aesthetics, Feminist Philosophy, Philosophy for Children
+Areas of Interest: Logic, Feminist Philosophy, Philosophy for Children

 |Awards & Honors:||

 Graduate Student Essay Prize for "Reply to Everett's "Against Fictional Realism,"" American Society for Aesthetics, Pacific Division, 2009.

 with Ben Caplan, “Brutal Identity,” Fictional Objects, ed.
 Anthony Everett and Stuart Brock (Oxford: Oxford University Press, 2015), 174-207.

 “Exercises in Empathy: Commentary on Barnbaum,” Philosophy through Teaching, ed.
 Emily Esch, Kevin Hermberg, and Rory E. Kraft, Jr. (Charlottesville, VA: Philosophy Documentation Center, 2014), 65-69.